 The sting is found in a chamber at the end of the abdomen, from which the sharp-pointed shaft protrudes during the stinging process, at which

 it is retracted within the sting chamber of the abdomen.
 The shaft is a hollow tube, like a hypodermic needle.
-The tip is barbed so that it sticks in the skin of the victim.
-The hollow needle actually has three sections.
-The top section is called the stylet
+The tip is barbed so that it sticks in the skin if the victim has elastic skin such as humans.
+In stinging other insect foes such as wasps, the bee

 and has ridges.
 The bottom two pieces are called lancets.
 When the stinger penetrates the skin, the two lancets move back and forth on the ridges of the stylet so that the whole apparatus ratchets itself deeper into the skin.
 The poison canal

 is enclosed within the lancets.

 In front of the shaft is the bulb.
 The ends of the lancets within the bulb are enlarged and as they move they force the venom into the poison canal, like miniature plungers.

 The active portion of the venom is a complex mixture of proteins, called Apitoxin which causes local inflammation and acts as an anticoagulant.
 The venom is produced is a mixture of acidic and basic secretions.
 Apitoxin is

 and on bee & wasp venom at :- www.insectstings.co.uk/

-a mammal, the stinger becomes embedded because of the natural elasticity of the mamals skin which does not allow release of the barbed stinger.
-As in the illustration above in its struggle to free itself, a portion of the stinger is left behind.
+of the mamals skin, as said, does not allow release of the barbed stinger, as in the illustration above, in its struggle to free itself, a portion of the stinger is left behind.
 This

 Bees tend to sting when they are trapped e.g. in a crease of a bee suit, other clothing or, when they are defending the colony from attack e.g. wasps.

-or something and, released the 'attack pheromone', this 'attack pheremone' marker can often trigger many other bees to attack the same small area of the original
+or something and, it releases the 'attack pheromone' wherit has stung.
+This 'attack pheremone' marker can often trigger many other bees to attack the same small area of the original

 attack, this angry behaviour is clearly seen as a patch of many stingers stuck in the suits' material in very close proximity to each other.